techbire/music-player/README.md

-Need to be added : Mute buttom,Shuffle,Loop and Volume
+## Things need to be added:
+1. Mute button
+2. Shuffle
+3. Loop
+4. Volume